Choose Less Sodium

 Choose a Heart-Healthy Diet: DASH

-The DASH eating plan (PDF) (Dietary Approaches to Stop Hypertension) is a simple heart-healthy diet that can help prevent or lower high blood pressure.
+Dietary Approaches to Stop Hypertension (DASH) eating plan (PDF) is a simple heart-healthy diet that can help prevent or lower high blood pressure.

 The DASH diet is high in vegetables, fruits, whole grains, and healthy fats like plant oils or fish.
 Small amounts of low-fat dairy and nuts are also included.
 Red meat, processed foods and beverages that contain too much sugar and sodium are limited.

 Combining the DASH eating plan with other lifestyle changes, like getting more